-Full-strength Wi-Fi signals.
-Velop is a mesh network system that brings Wi-Fi signals from your modem to your entire house without degrading its signal.
+Full Wifi Signal Strength.
+Velop is a mesh Wi fi network system that brings Wi-Fi signals from your modem to your entire house without degrading its signal.
 Your modem would be the one to connect to the Internet and it relays the connectivity to the first Velop.

 The Velop would then transmit the same full-strength signal to the next Velop and so on.
 Each Velop can adequately cover up to 2000 sq ft of space.

 This is very unlike Wi-Fi extenders and other systems, which degrade the signal, so that the farther the Wi-Fi extender is from the modem, the weaker the Wi-Fi signal will be.

 Tri-band technology.
 Linksys Velop uses tri-band technology that ensures fast Internet speeds no matter how many connections are currently being run, a significant upgrade over traditional dual-band router technology.

 The kids can play online games while you watch high-definition TV and another family member streams videos, without any of you suffering through pesky buffering.

 One Wi-Fi SSID and password.
 With old Wi-Fi extenders and routers, you would need to use different Wi-Fi SSIDs and passwords as you go around the house.
-If your bedroom has a different router or range extender as your living room router, you would need to switch to that connection when you go to bed.
+If your bedroom has a different Wi fi router or range extender as your living room router, you would need to switch to that connection when you go to bed.